alanqrwang/keymorph/README.md

 ### Pretraining KeyMorph

 This step greatly helps with the convergence of our model.
-As explained in section 3.3, we picked 1 subject and random points within the brain of that subject.
+We pick 1 subject and random points within the brain of that subject.
 We then introduce affine transformation to the subject brain and same transformation to the keypoints.
 In other words, this is a self-supervised task in where the network learns to predict the keypoints on a brain under random affine transformation.
 We found that initializing our model with these weights helps with the training.

  To pretrain run:`python pretraining.py`

 ### Training KeyMorph
 We use the weights from the pretraining step to initialized our model.
 The pretraining weights we used in `./data/weights/pretrained_model.pth.tar`.

+**Affine**

+To train unsupervised KeyMorph, use mse as the loss function:

+`python train.py --kp_align_method affine --num_keypoints 128 --loss_fn mse`

+For unsupervised KeyMorph, optionally add the --kpconsistency flag to optimize keypoint consistency across modalities for same subject:

+`python train.py --kp_align_method affine --num_keypoints 128 --loss_fn mse --kpconsistency`

-To train KeyMorph run.
+To train supervised KeyMorph with affine transformation and 128 keypoints, use dice as the loss function:

-To train run: `python train.py`
+`python train.py --kp_align_method affine --num_keypoints 128 --loss_fn dice --mix_modalities`

+Note that `--mix_modalities` allows fixed and moving images to be of different modalities during training.
+This should not be set for unsupervised training, which uses MSE loss function.

+**Nonlinear thin-plate-spline (TPS)**

+To train TPS variant of KeyMorph which allows for nonlinear registrations, specify `tps` as the keypoint alignment method and specify the tps lambda value:

+`python train.py --kp_align_method tps --tps_lmbda 0.1 --num_keypoints 128 --loss_fn dice`

+The code also supports sampling of tps lambda with respect to some distribution (`uniform`, `lognormal`, `loguniform`).
+For example, to sample from the `loguniform` distribution during training:

+`python train.py --kp_align_method tps --tps_lmbda loguniform --num_keypoints 128 --loss_fn dice`

 ### Evaluating KeyMorph
 Once trained, this script goes through the data folder and randomly pick two images as moving and fixed pairs.
 It then introduces random affine transformation to the moving image and register the image to the fixed image.
 It outputs a dictionary containing the moving, fixed and aligned image.
 We provided the trained version of our model in  `./data/weights/trained_model.pth.tar`.